azeemushan/ai-video-editor/README.md

 # editur
 Editur is an AI-based Video Editor
+See live on www.editur.ai